tschf/terraform-quickstart/README.md

 If using instance principal, you don't need to specify tenance_ocid, user_ocid, fingerprint and private_key_path in the provider defn.
 But it needs to be enabled in the provider by doing: auth = "instancePrincipal"

+### Rollback changes

+You can undo your infrastructure with the command `terraform destroy`.